 Yes, we do recommend that you use a walker, cane or crutches.
 The Joint Connections staff or social worker can arrange for them if necessary.
-The Joint Connections social worker can assist with other equipment needs that may be identified.

 Where will I go after discharge from the hospital?

 Most patients are able to go home directly after discharge.
 Rarely, some patients may transfer to a sub-acute facility, where they will stay from three to five days.
 You and your surgeon must discuss this option to help you with this decision and make the necessary arrangements.
 You should check with your insurance company to see if you have sub-acute rehab benefits.